mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

   # add chain inet filter vpn.whitelist { policy drop; }

-Commented-out "add rule" lines would normally make this config fail to apply on boot, as those service/scope/slice cgroups won't exist yet at that point.
+Commented-out "add rule" lines would normally make this config fail to apply on boot, as those service/scope/slice cgroups won't exist yet at that point in time.

-Script will parse those from "<unit-to-watch> :: <rule>" comments instead, and try to apply them on start and whenever any kind of state-change happens to a unit with the name specified there.
+Script will parse those "<unit-to-watch> :: <rule>" comments, and try to apply rules from them on start and whenever any kind of state-change happens to a unit with the name specified there.

-For example, when postfix.service is stopped/restarted with config above, corresponding vpn.whitelist rule will be removed and re-added, allowing access to a new cgroup which systemd will create for it after restart.
+For example, when postfix.service is stopped/restarted with the config above, corresponding vpn.whitelist rule will be removed and re-added, allowing access to a new cgroup which systemd will create for it after restart.

-| Command-line tool options: ``./scnpm --help``
+To start it in verbose mode: ``./scnpm --flush --debug /etc/nftables.conf``

-| To start it in verbose mode: ``./scnpm --flush --debug /etc/nftables.conf``
+``-f/--flush`` option will purge (flush) all chains mentioned in the rules that it will monitor/apply on tool start, so that leftover rules from any previous runs are removed, and can be replaced with more fine-grained manual removal if these are not dedicated chains used for such dynamic rules only.

-``-f/--flush`` option there will purge ("flush") all chains mentioned in the rules that it will monitor/apply on start, so that leftover rules from any previous runs are removed, and can be replaced with more fine-grained manual removal if these are not dedicated chains used for such dynamic rules only.
+Running without ``-d/--debug`` should not normally produce any output, unless there are some (non-critical) warnings (e.g. a strange mismatch somewhere), code bugs or fatal errors.

-Running without ``-d/--debug`` should not normally produce any output, unless there are any (non-critical) warnings (e.g. a strange mismatch somewhere), code bugs or fatal errors.
+Starting the tool on boot should be scheduled after nftables.service, so that ``--flush`` option will be able to find all required chains, and will exit with an error otherwise.

-Starting the tool on boot should be scheduled after nftables.service, so that ``--flush`` option will be able to find all required chains.
+Multiple nft rules linked to same systemd unit(s) are allowed.

 Syntax errors in nft rules are not currently detected and will be silenced, so check "nft list chain" or debug output when those are supposed to be